 (5) Test your deciphering skills at the Mind Maze.
 Prague’s Mind Maze was one of the highlights of my visit to the city and I can’t stop raving about it!
 If you grew up watching room escape games like “Fort Boyard”, or playing computer games like “Encarta’s MindMaze”, then you’ll love this!
 The premise behind this game is that you get locked in the Alchemist’s Chamber and you have 60 minutes to figure a way out.
 You’ll have to decipher riddles, open locks, and complete puzzles, which eventually lead to the Philosopher’s Stone and a way out.

 (6) Spend a day exploring Prague Castle.
-Prague Castle is the largest castle complex in the entire world!
+Another one of the top things to do in Prague is to visit Prague Castle, seeing as it’s the largest castle complex in the entire world!
 It is made up of a series of palaces, courtyards, towers, halls, gardens, and lanes, and it also houses a chapel, basilica, and cathedral.
 In short, the place is massive and there is a lot to see!
 You could easily spend half a day wandering through the grounds and only see a fraction of it all.

 (7) Admire the stained glass inside St. Vitus Cathedral.
 Located within the walls of Prague Castle, St. Vitus is a gothic cathedral that contains the tombs of many of the Bohemian Kings and Holy Roman Emperors.
 One of the most unique aspects of this cathedral is that some of the stained glass windows were designed in the Art Nouveau style by Alphonse Mucha.
 If you visit the cathedral at the right time of day, you’ll find that the light streaming in through the stained glass lights up the surrounding walls which are covered in tiny mosaics.
 It truly is a sight to behold.